TyreekHaynes/Infiltra-Firmware-trial/README.md

 # SignalX Firmware

-Welcome to **SignalX Firmware**, the ultimate custom firmware for enhancing the capabilities of your Flipper Zero!
-Built by a passionate community of hackers and tech enthusiasts, SignalX takes your Flipper Zero experience to the next level with advanced features, unique tools, and a sleek user experience.
+Welcome to **SignalX Firmware**, the ultimate custom firmware for enhancing the capabilities of your Flipper Zero, M5StickC Plus, and M5StickC Plus 2!
+Built by a passionate community of hackers and tech enthusiasts, SignalX takes your device experience to the next level with advanced features, unique tools, and a sleek user experience.

 ---